-3 To qualify for the Postgraduate Certificate in Communication Studies, a student must achieve 60 points from courses listed in the Master of Communication Studies Table.
+3 To qualify for the Postgraduate Certificate in Communication Studies, a student must achieve 60 points from courses listed in the Communication Studies Postgraduate Courses Table.

-Refer to the Master of Communication Studies Table.
+Refer to the Communication Studies Postgraduate Courses Table.

 Postgraduate Certificate in Computer and Information Sciences (PgCertCIS) AK{3746}